ThePhenomenon1/ThePhenomenon1/README.md

 I have deployed to the cloud my Video-Sharing, Hailuo-like Video & Image Generation and Voice Generation infrastructure, AhaTube.

-This bleeding-edge business platform is built with Next.js 16, React 19, Drizzle ORM, tRPC, FastApi, Mux, Tailwind and PostgreSql.
+This bleeding-edge business platform is built with Next.js 16, React 19, Drizzle ORM, tRPC, FastApi, Mux, Tailwind and Postgres.
 It features:-

 <br>
 * MONETIZATION (Granular Video, Image Generation and Voice Generation metering with Polar.sh as well as Google AdSense integration).